Psychology for health matters

 Pain and physical symptoms

 Traumatic events can wound our sense of safety and beliefs about ourselves, others and the world.
-We can get stuck in emergency mode, long after the event has ended.
+We can get stuck in emergency mode, re-living past events as if they are still happening.

 Medical trauma can happen when someone is overwhelmed by distressing events that happen as part of their health care.
-This can include internal events such as being unable to breathe, or external events like being in an ambulance or operating theatre, or being held down for a blood test to happen.
+This can include internal events such as difficulty breathing, or unconsciousness, or external events like being in an ambulance, or being held down for a blood test.
+Receiving a diagnosis or being bullied because of a visible difference can also be traumatic.

-Psychological therapy can help to process and resolve these traumatic memories so they are less upsetting.
+Psychological therapy can help to process and resolve these traumatic memories.

 Pain and physical symptoms